keshavdandeva/EPFU-Sem1-Code/README.md

 # Programming Fundamentals
-Code in C language for EPFU subject Labs, Tests and Practice
+EPFU Subject at WUT: Code in C language for Labs, Tests and Practice